 Typically, if you want a show to skewer the status quo – it should be created BY the oppressed.
 A good example of something that already exists?
 Kevin Willmott’s CSA: The Confederate States of America.
 A film made by a black man about the US if the South had won the Civil War.

 So why isn’t this censorship?
-First, censorship is when the government tells you that you can’t say or create something.
+Censorship is when the government tells you that you can’t say or create something.
 The No Confederate movement is put on by private citizens telling a private company why their production is a bad idea.

 It is actually no different than when people write letters to a company to say that their proposed product is a bad idea.
 Why not tell them before they actually spend their millions of dollars in producing the show, instead of afterwards?
 Why not give HBO and these guys the chance to understand what they’re missing (namely the POV of Black America) and give them a chance to respond accordingly?